Do you use any self-motivation techniques?

 Learn from leaders you admire.
 Don’t just read about them—observe them first hand.
-Find role models worthy of your attention, those who lead in the manner you aspire to lead and those who have impacted others as you desire to influence.
+Find role models worthy of your attention, who lead in the manner you aspire to and who have impacted others as you desire to influence.

 You’ll know you are making an impact when someone approaches you and asks you to be their mentor.
-You could initiate the process, but similar to the saying, “When the student is ready the teacher will come” is the idea that when you are ready to mentor the mentee will show up.
+You could initiate the process, but when you are really ready to mentor, the mentee will show up.

 One of the best ways to internalize what you know is to share it with others.
-Being able to build into the life of an aspiring leader is not only a way to help in the growth of another, but a revitalizing way to stay motivated.
+Being able to build into the life of an aspiring leader and motivate them is not only a way to help in the growth of another, but a revitalizing way to stay motivated.

 It is hard to live a high-performance life in a low-performance body.
-That isn’t to suggest that you need to become fanatical about your health.
-It does mean that you should take care of yourself.
+Take care of yourself.
 You won’t have much to give others—individuals or organizations—if you destroy your health.